AndyObtiva/to_collection/README.md

-# `to_collection`
+# ToCollection 2.0.0 Ruby Refinement
 [![Gem Version](https://badge.fury.io/rb/to_collection.svg)](http://badge.fury.io/rb/to_collection)
 [![Build Status](https://travis-ci.org/AndyObtiva/to_collection.svg?branch=master)](https://travis-ci.org/AndyObtiva/to_collection)
 [![Coverage Status](https://coveralls.io/repos/github/AndyObtiva/to_collection/badge.svg?branch=master)](https://coveralls.io/github/AndyObtiva/to_collection?branch=master)

 Treat an array of objects and a singular object uniformly as a collection of objects.

-Especially useful in processing REST Web Service API JSON responses in a functional approach.
+Especially useful in processing REST Web Service API JSON responses in a uniform functional approach.

+`ToCollection` is a Ruby Refinement, so it may be safely enabled via `using ToCollection` where needed only.

 ## Introduction

 Canonicalize data to treat uniformly whether it comes in as a single object or an array of objects, dropping `nils` out automatically.

-API: `object.to_collection(compact)` where `compact` is a boolean for whether to compact collection or not.
+API: `object#to_collection(compact=true)` where `compact` is a boolean for whether to compact collection or not.
 It is true by default.

 Example: